conanmy/resume/README.md

 # resume
 Website where you manage your resumes.
+Made with Node.js + AngularJS.